 To file documents online via Online Filing 2.0 you need equipment capable of accepting a USB smart card reader and its software drivers, and an internet browser.
 Online Filing 2.0 is not supported on tablets and smartphones.

 Online Filing 2.0 is compatible with the following browsers:

-You will find a link to cryptovision in the brochure accompanying your PIN code, or you can contact us.
+You will receive a QR code with the link to the cryptovision software in the brochure accompanying your PIN code, or you can contact us.